Powis Castle and Garden

 Penrhyn Castle, between Snowdonia and the Menai Strait, was built by Thomas Hopper as the home of the Pennants, a wealthy sugar-trading family during the early 19th century.
 An enormous neo-Norman castle surrounded by vast expanses of parkland, this is the place to find railway and dolls' museums, Victorian kitchens, beds of queens and all manner of other decadent surprises.

-Dinefwr Park accommodates deer and a famed herd of white cattle in its medieval grounds, viewable from a tearoom and a wooded boardwalk.
-The parklands there were shaped during the 18th century, and are accompanied by Newton House, a mid-17th century site with a Victorian façade and a fountain garden.
+Dinefwr Park accommodates deer and a famed herd of white cattle that have been there since 920 in its medieval grounds, viewable from a tearoom and a wooded boardwalk.
+There are nearly 300 ancient trees in Dinefwr and a path shaped during the 18th century by Lancelot ‘Capability’ Brown.
+Visit Newton House, a mid 17th century site with a Victorian façade and a fountain garden.

 Elaborate Chinese wallpaper from the 19th century is just one of the eye-catching attractions at Erddig.
+There is a unique collection of servant portraits too.
 The house has over 1,000 acres of land and the impressive outbuildings range from a bakehouse and stables to a sawmill and smithy.
 Treat yourself to a ride in a horse-drawn carriage, or saunter through the walled gardens.

 The large walled garden at the captivating Erddig house and estate has been restored to its original formal design of the 18th century, complete with trained fruit trees.
 There are also impressive water features, a Victorian parterre, yew walk and a National Collection of ivies.